Grand Duke Nicholas Nikolaevich of Russia (born 1856): In exile

-After a stay in Genoa as a guest of his brother-in-law, Victor Emmanuel III, King of Italy, Nicholas and his wife took up residence in a small chateau at Choigny, 20 miles outside of Paris.
+After a stay in Genoa as a guest of his brother-in-law, King Victor Emmanuel III of Italy, Nicholas and his wife took up residence in a small chateau at Choigny, 20 miles outside of Paris.
 He was under the protection of the French secret police as well as by a small number of faithful Cossack retainers.

-He became the symbolic figurehead of an anti-Soviet Russian monarchist movement, after assuming on 16 November 1924 the supreme command of all Russian forces in exile and thus of the Russian All-Military Union, which had been founded in the Kingdom of Serbs, Croats and Slovenes by Gen Pyotr Wrangel two months prior.
+He became the symbolic figurehead of an anti-Soviet Russian monarchist movement, after assuming on 16 November 1924 the supreme command of all Russian forces in exile and thus of the Russian All-Military Union, which had been founded in the Kingdom of Serbs, Croats and Slovenes by General Pyotr Wrangel two months prior.
 The monarchists made plans to send agents into Russia.
 Conversely a top priority of the Soviet secret police was to penetrate this monarchist organization and to kidnap Nicholas.
-They were successful in the former, infiltrating the group with spies.
-(OGPU later lured the anti-Bolshevik British master spy Sidney Reilly back to the Soviet Union (1925) where he was killed.)
+They were successful in the former, infiltrating the group with spies (OGPU later lured the anti-Bolshevik British master spy Sidney Reilly back to the Soviet Union (1925) where he was killed).
 They did not succeed however, in kidnapping Nicholas.
 As late as June 1927, the monarchists were able to set off a bomb at the Lubyanka Prison in Moscow.

 Grand Duke Nicholas died on 5 January 1929 of natural causes on the French Riviera, where he had gone to escape the rigors of winter.
 He was originally buried in the church of St. Michael the Archangel Church in Cannes, France.
-In 2014 Nicholas Romanov, Prince of Russia (1922–2014) and Prince Dimitri Romanov (1926-2016) requested the transfer of his remains.
+In 2014 Prince Nicholas Romanov (1922–2014) and Prince Dimitri Romanov (1926–2016) requested the transfer of his remains.
 The bodies of Nicholas Nikolaevich and his wife were re-buried in Moscow at the World War I memorial military cemetery in May 2015.

+Legacy

+Historian Richard Pipes said he was the most outstanding member of the Romanov dynasty in its final decades and the only member of the family to enjoy the respect and admiration of ordinary Russians.